mainmatter/mainmatter.com/_posts/2022-07-26-scaling-tech-teams.md

 before, there are two points to consider in particular when starting to internationalize the team.
-As obvious as it might be, the first point is still something teams forget and pay a high price for later: everything you do you need to do in english.
-Hiring internationally means people will not speak the local language and everyone will end up doing everything in english.
-If that fact hasn't been taken into account from the get-go and there's essential material (documentation, users stories, issues, etc.) that are only available in german or french or whatever, all of these materials are inaccessible to people that don't understand those languages and will have to be translated or recreated eventually. **Keeping everything in english from the beginning is easy to forget but absolutely essential to be able to internationalize a team later on**.
+As obvious as it might be, the first point is still something teams forget and pay a high price for later: everything you do you need to do in English.
+Hiring internationally means people will not speak the local language and everyone will end up doing everything in English.
+If that fact hasn't been taken into account from the get-go and there's essential material (documentation, users stories, issues, etc.) that are only available in german or french or whatever, all of these materials are inaccessible to people that don't understand those languages and will have to be translated or recreated eventually. **Keeping everything in English from the beginning is easy to forget but absolutely essential to be able to internationalize a team later on**.